Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 Sinking into the Abyss

-During the 1990s, Tanzania endured mixed results on the international scene.
-Kelvin Haule's lone goal in a 1992 Africa Cup of Nations qualifier against Zaire helped Tanzania secure what would be its lone victory in qualifying.
+Tanzania endured mixed results on the international scene in the 1990s.
+Kelvin Haule's lone goal in a 1992 Africa Cup of Nations qualifier against Zaire helped Tanzania secure what would be its only victory in qualifying.
 On Sept.
 3, 1994, Tanzania kicked off the 1996 Africa Cup of Nations qualifying with three goals in the opening 13 minutes at home against Uganda.
 Edibilly Lunyamila added a second goal late in the game as Tanzania won 4-0.
 Tanzania went on to win four of its five qualifiers at home, including a 2-1 victory over Algeria.

 However, Tanzania lost all five road qualifiers during that campaign.
-Following its opening victory over Uganda in which it was leading its group after the first round, Tanzania crashed to a 5-1 loss in Cairo, despite trailing 1-0 at halftime.
+Following its opening victory over Uganda, Tanzania crashed to a 5-1 loss in Cairo, despite trailing 1-0 at halftime.
 Even heading into its final qualifier had Tanzania had an outside chance at reaching the tournament.
 Mohammed Hussein did put Tanzania ahead after 21 minutes in Algiers's Stade du 5 Juillet 1962.
 However, the lead lasted only eight minutes, when an own goal tied the match.
 Rezki Amrouche scored the winning goal to sent Algeria to the 1996 Africa Cup of Nations.